upkoi/tail/README.md

 ### 5 - Yeah!
 At this point, you know how to create, validate, and package submissions. __We encourage you to check out the other samples and use one as a starting point for creating your own agent.__

 The final step is to bring your agent to the tournament.
-See [midnightfight.ai](https://www.midnightfight.ai) for upcoming battles!
+Competitions are currently private.
+Please e-mail rob@upkoi.com to enter.
+We're opening up competition to the public soon - check [midnightfight.ai](https://www.midnightfight.ai) for availability.

 ### Get Some Hardware
 A modern floppy disk drive and set of two or more floppy disks are recommended.
 Here is a link to the same hardware used in the competition itself: